MohamedElamineBentarzi/conceptnet-yolo/readme.md

 - Extract English triplets
 - Create `conceptnet_en.rdf` in your `data` path

-Then upload `conceptnet_en.rdf` to your Fuseki dataset.
+Then upload `conceptnet_en.rdf` to your Fuseki server.

 ### 4. Install Python dependencies